 Curriculum Progression Document

 Our curriculum progression document is based on our overall curriculum intent statement and details the powerful geographical knowledge and skills that we aim to teach our children, and the sequence in which they are taught.

 The knowledge and skills stated are based on key geographical concepts that we aim to teach our children from when they begin school in reception to when they leave school at the end of year 6.
 These geographical concepts are revisited and 'spiral' over time so that children form a deep understanding within and between various geography units.

 As part of our ongoing evaluations, our curriculum progression documents are continuously strengthened.
 Below is a copy of our most recent version.
 They will be updated on our website periodically.

 If you would like a copy of our curriculum progression document in word format, please email Mr Childs (Headteacher): firstname.lastname@example.org.

-We would like to credit Christopher Such for providing such a wonderful foundation for us to build our science curriculum.
+We would like to credit Christopher Such for providing such a wonderful foundation for us to build our Geography curriculum.